Courseiva

 • D.Ask the development team to modify the feature immediately to satisfy the stakeholder.

-Why B: The correct answer is to first understand the stakeholder's expectations and document them.
+Why B: To first understand the stakeholder's expectations and document them.
 This aligns with stakeholder engagement and scope management.
-Option A is incorrect because implementing changes without change control is gold-plating.
-Option B is reactive and may not address the root cause.
-Option D bypasses the product owner's role and the change process.
+Option A is incorrect because implementing changes without change control constitutes gold-plating and bypasses the change control process.
+Option C is incorrect because it dismisses the stakeholder's concerns, which could lead to dissatisfaction and reduce trust.
+Option D is incorrect because it bypasses the product owner's role and the proper change process; modifying the feature immediately without analysis is not appropriate.
+Therefore, scheduling a meeting to clarify expectations and document new requirements for future sprints is the best first step.

 This PMP practice question is part of Courseiva's free PMI certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the PMP exam.